 Welcome!

 I am a Visiting Assistant Professor at the Department of Economics at Vanderbilt University.
-My current research focuses on the dynamic aspects of collective decision-making under asymmetric information and the effects of decision-making institutions on political accountability and development.
+My current research focuses on the dynamic aspects of collective decision-making under asymmetric information and the effects of decision-making institutions on bargaining power.

 Previously, I was a Postdoctoral Research Associate at the Department of Politics at Princeton University.
 I hold a PhD in Economics from Rice University and an MA in Economics from New Economic School.